 Can They Get Fake Reviews?

 Through unhappy customer reviews, some people claim that Checkatrade’s review system is unfair.

-Because of this, it is highly unlikely that you will stumble upon a fake review on job posts.
+Because of this, it is highly unlikely that you will stumble upon a fake review on job posts, however, there can be occasional tradesmen fake negative reviews.
 Checkatrade stands apart from competitor directory sites due to its highly intensive application process.